AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

    * - pkg2appimage
      - | A tool that can be used by people other than the application authors to convert officially distributed binary packages (archives, .deb packages and PPAs) into AppImages if none are officially distributed.
        | Requires manual creation of the AppDir folder structure and file placement.
+       | Doesn't include core system libraries like glibc.
+This results in a reduced AppImage size.
        | **Do not use pkg2appimage if you are the application author. pkg2appimage should only be used if there is no officially distributed AppImage.** Application authors should use one of the other creation methods.
        | pkg2appimage has a major `security issue <https://github.com/AppImageCommunity/pkg2appimage/issues/197>`_; therefore it's only recommended for personal use.
        | Repository link: https://github.com/AppImageCommunity/pkg2appimage